FREQUENTLY ASKED Qs

 Mettlesome leadership is comprised of Partners and Stakeholders.
 Partners are in charge of the big picture stuff, like financial and organizational vision.
 Stakeholders vote on management decisions and serve as Sponsors for people’s Projects.
 Partners are also Stakeholders.
 (And just so you know, Stakeholders can vote to remove a Partner if necessary.
 It’s all in the Constitution.)

-Mettlesome’s Partners are Ashley Melzer and Rose Werth.
+Mettlesome’s Partners are Ashley Melzer, Rose Werth and Jack Reitz.

-Mettlesome Stakeholders are Andy Lavender, Jack Reitz, Ashley Melzer, Rose Werth, Josh Rowsey, and Dan DeSalva.
+Mettlesome Stakeholders are Jack Reitz, Ashley Melzer, Rose Werth, Josh Rowsey, and Dan DeSalva.

 There are a lot of other people in the Mettlesome orbit who are key contributors, performers, allies, and teachers.
 Mettlesome would not exist without Paula Pazderka, Vinny Valdivia, PT Scarborough, Sarah Spencer, Greg Phillips and Bryce Bowden who all attended initial Constitution meetings, among many others who have assisted (and still do) in working box, tech, bar, contributing their talents and labor in ways that make this work flourish.